-Clapping, Sleeping, And Serenading: The State Of The Union's Evocative Moments
+Clapping, Sleeping And Serenading: The State Of The Union's Evocative Moments

 Stacey Abrams is a rising Democratic star who narrowly lost her bid to become the nation's first black female governor last year.
 She did, however, become the first black woman to give the State of the Union response on Tuesday night.

-She is currently being courted to run for the senate in Georgia in 2020.
+She is currently being courted to run for the Senate in Georgia in 2020.

 Elections